Dealing With Noisy Air Vents

 - Clean the Air Filter: A clogged filter can soon lead to the undesirable pressure difference we mentioned above.
 This is something you should be doing every month anyway, so if you haven’t done so already, this might be an easy answer.

 - Switch Grilles: Sort of along the same lines as the filter issue.
 A grille or register that doesn’t mesh well with the airflow your system generates will lead to some weird noises — consider switching to a high-velocity model.

 - Consult an HVAC Technician: The best and most recommended option.
 A trained professional will know what to do, and they’ll be able to identify the particular issue far better than a guide on the internet will.

-To skip the guessing game, give Acree Plumbing & Air a call at 800-937-6736 and have an experienced tech take a look.
+To skip the guessing game, give Acree Plumbing, Air & Electric a call at 800-937-6736 and have an experienced tech take a look.
 We’re the most reliable and trustworthy duct experts in the Tampa area, and we’ll have your ducts noise-free quicker than you’ll realize!